arnavgautam/TreeHacks2015/HOLs/HOL-BuildingWindows8AppsWithWindowsAzure/HOL.md

 	![Navigating to the Settings Page](Images/navigating-to-the-settings-page.png?raw=true "Navigating to the Settings Page")

 	_Navigating to the Settings Page_

+	> **Note:** If you started from Exercise 2, you may want to see [Exercise 1 - Task 3](Ex1Task3) to configure the Web site profile and connetion settings.

 1. In the **Settings** page, under the **Databases** section, if the **CustomerContext** section is not expanded, click the down arrow in the **CustomerContext** textbox, and select the SQL database shown in the drop-down list.